tniezg/angular-libs/README.md

 ##<a id="disqus"></a>Disqus

 Allows embedding of [Disqus](http://disqus.com) dinamically, multiple times after the page has loaded.
+Required Disqus embed script as an AMD dependency under the name `disqusEmbed`.

 ###Add a global variable before disqus gets initialized:
 ```html